einrob/TS_CNN/Traffic_Sign_Classifier.md

 ### Result

-Looking at the list of my choosen traffic signs
+Looking at the list of my chosen traffic signs

 - 12 - priority road
 - 14 - stop